640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Your ability to run, jump, write with a pen, laugh, and experience pain all start in the brain, a mass of soft tissues and nerve cells attached to the spinal cord that sends messages throughout the body to let you move and feel.
-This nerve center is divided into several parts, all protected by the skull.
+The brain is divided into several parts, all protected by the skull.

-At the base of the skull is bone that supports four brain components—the frontal lobe, temporal lobe, brain stem, and cerebellum.
+At the base of the skull is bone that supports 4 brain components—the frontal lobe, temporal lobe, brain stem, and cerebellum.